 5.2.2: once agreed by LM, the Brief cannot be changed or amended by the Customer;

-5.3: The Customer acknowledges and agrees that LM does not guarantee: (i) any search result position for any particular keyword, phrase or search term as it is solely at the discretion of the search engines themselves to list a website; (ii) or the availability of, or the traffic generated by, a keyword; or (iii) any performance targets or exposure generated by publishing content on the Customer’s social media accounts; or (iv) the number of click throughs per search listing.
+5.3: The Customer acknowledges and agrees that LM does not guarantee: (i) any search result position for any particular keyword, phrase or search term as it is solely at the discretion of the search engines themselves to list a website; (ii) or the availability of, or the traffic generated by, a keyword; (iii) any performance targets or exposure generated by publishing content on the Customer’s social media accounts; or (iv) the number of click throughs per search listing.

-5.4: The Customer acknowledges that LM has no control over the policies of search engines, PPC networks or Social Media accounts:
+5.5: The Customer acknowledges that LM has no control over the policies of search engines, PPC networks or Social Media accounts:

 that adversely affects the performance of the Internet Marketing Services (including search engine rankings of the Customer’s website and social media content exposure).

-5.8.6: access to the Customer’s relevant social media accounts; and
+5.10.6: access to the Customer’s relevant social media or pay-per click accounts; and

 6. RESELLER SERVICES

 6.1: Where the Services include any Reseller Services: